- Campuses, Buildings + Hours

 The John Inskeep Environmental Learning Center (ELC) is a place where all ages can learn about the environment through hands-on, interactive activities that are both educational and fun!

 Field trips are structured to meet specific Next Generation Science Standards (NGSS) that cover Ecosystems, Adaptation, Biodiversity and the Impact of Human Activity.
-Students will be provided opportunities to explore, interact with, measure and create within the lush outdoor surroundings of the ELC, which contains both forest and wetland habitat.
+Students have opportunities to explore, interact with, measure and create within the lush outdoor surroundings of the ELC, which contains both forest and wetland habitat.
 The variety of habitat present allows us to teach about interdependent relationships in ecosystems.
-Some age groups will also learn about water quality and stormwater management.
+Some age groups also learn about water quality and stormwater management.

-For more information about opportunities to visit, please contact Vanya North at email@example.com.
+For more information about opportunities to visit, please contact Alena Schnarr at email@example.com.